 - salt and pepper to taste

-- In a small bowl, combine Chicken Marinade ingredients; mix well; place cubed chicken in a bowl or big plastic bag and pour marinade over chicken; coat chicken well; refrigerate for at least 30 minutes
+- In a small bowl, combine yogurt and Spice Mix ingredients; mix well; place cubed chicken in a bowl or big plastic bag and pour marinade over chicken; coat chicken well; refrigerate for at least 30 minutes

 - In a hot dry skillet, on medium heat, toast cardamom pods and cloves for about 4 minutes; then, place them in a coffee grinder and grind them finely; reserve for sauce

-- In a large stockpot, add oil and brown marinated chicken until the internal temperature reaches 165ºF; remove chicken to parchment lined baking sheet and allow to cool
+- In a large stockpot, add oil and brown marinated chicken until the internal temperature reaches 165ºF; remove chicken to parchment lined baking sheet and set aside

 - In the same large stockpot, heat oil to medium temperature; add onions, ginger and garlic; saute for a few minutes

 - Add tomato sauce, coconut milk, butter and red curry paste to chicken mixture; combine well

 - Add remaining seasonings and spices; add cubed, cooked chicken back to skillet; coat well; allow to simmer then serve over basmati rice; garnish with cilantro